drduh/macOS-Security-and-Privacy-Guide/README.md

 and paper _[Lest We Remember: Cold Boot Attacks on Encryption Keys](https://www.usenix.org/legacy/event/sec08/tech/full_papers/halderman/halderman.pdf) [pdf]_

+## Firmware Password

+Setting a firmware password in OS X prevents your Mac from starting up from any device other than your startup disk.
+[It can also be helpful if your laptop is stolen](https://www.ftc.gov/news-events/blogs/techftc/2015/08/virtues-strong-enduser-device-controls), as the only way to reset the firmware password is through an Apple Store.

+1. Shut down your Mac.

+2. Start up your Mac again and immediately hold the Command and R keys after you hear the startup sound to start from OS X Recovery.

+3. When the Recovery window appears, choose Firmware Password Utility from the Utilities menu.

+4. In the Firmware Utility window that appears, click Turn On Firmware Password.

+5. Enter a new password, then enter the same password in the Verify field.

+6. Click Set Password.

+7. Click Quit Firmware Utility to close the Firmware Password Utility.

+8. Click the Apple menu and choose Restart or Shutdown.
+The next time your Mac starts up, your firmware password is active.

 ## Firewall
 Before connecting to the Internet, it's a good idea to first configure a firewall.